saucelabs/sauce-docs/docs/api-testing/use-cases/using-environments.md

    :::
 1. Run the test with the selected environment.

-This time the test has been executed against the `staging` domain with the `apiKey` for staging, instead of the default values (that is `developer environment`)
+This time the test has been executed against the `staging` domain with the `apiKey` for staging, instead of the default value (that is `developer` environment)

 ### Step 4: Creating the Production Environment